Smart Meters FAQs

 For homes, there may be a brief interruption of electric service for a few minutes as the meter is being installed.
 We apologize for any inconvenience the brief outage or a potential power surge may cause.

 For businesses, your power might be interrupted during installation.
 When we arrive onsite, we’ll assess your situation.
-If we can install your new meter without interrupting service, we’ll take care of it then.
+If we can install your meter without interrupting service, we’ll take care of it then.
 If it requires a power outage, we’ll work with you to schedule a time that’s least disruptive to your business.

 Meters and modules are part of the grid infrastructure – much like power poles and transformers – and are therefore owned by Avista.